Music and psychological knowledge inform each other.

 - "Julie Nagel is a compelling lecturer, effortlessly presenting complicated issues in ways that everyone can easily relate and understand.
 With her degrees in both music and psychology, she is eminently qualified to speak about the psychological issues that can have such an impact on a musician.
 Her recent book, Melodies of the Mind, provides readers fascinating insights into the connections between music and the mind.
 It's captivating reading!"Gail Berenson - Professor Emerita of Piano, Ohio University School of Music; Past President, Music Teachers National Association.

-- July, 2017 - National Conference on Keyboard - Chair: Round Table discussion on Answering Your Questions About Performance Anxiety, Lombard, Illinois.
+- Chair: National Conference on Keyboard - Topic: Round Table discussion on Answering Your Questions About Performance Anxiety, Lombard, Illinois. - July, 2017

 - Chair annual Discussion Group “Psychoanalytic Perspectives on Music” at the American Psychoanalytic Association National Meetings in New York.
 Topic: Role of Music in Addressing Shame, Prejudice, Violence, and Healing in Society - January, 2017